 We find Cultural Fit as cultural comfort.
 For example, this person looks like me, talks like me, has similar experiences to mine, and so reminds me of me.
 The question is, do we need two of the same person or would it be better to have someone that balances and compliments a teammate?

 Cultural Fit is a very slippery slope and potentially riddled with bias.
 Remember, we must focus on the behaviors that contribute to the culture, not the comfort they provide us.

 Moving away from culture fit and more towards cultural contribution, we also must define how including different perspectives and lived experiences is more valuable than just a professional experience or developed skill.

 Scorecards & Feedback within 24 hours

-All scorecards and interviewer feedback should be submitted to the recruiter andhiring manager ASAP.
-Interview feedback should be provided within 24 hours of the interview.
+All scorecards and interviewer feedback should be submitted to the recruiter and hiring manager with 24 hours.
 The longer we wait to provide feedback, the stronger the likelihood our experience will become fragmented or diluted.

 Defined Process & Decision Makers

 Create a clearly defined process for how we will make our decision on the final candidate.
-Our workflow should include the feedback collected throughout the entire process, how we leverage the recruiting scorecards, and any additional perspectives or processes relevant to our workflow and organization.
+Our workflow should include the feedback collected throughout the entire process, the recruiting scorecards, and any additional perspectives or processes relevant to our workflow and the organization.